Azure/Enterprise-Scale-for-AVS/hcx/hcx-deployment.md

 HCX over a VPN connection is fully supported on Azure VMware Solution.
 VMware has a set of minimum requirements for support which can be found here: [Network Underlay Minimum Requirements](https://docs.vmware.com/en/VMware-HCX/4.2/hcx-user-guide/GUID-8128EB85-4E3F-4E0C-A32C-4F9B15DACC6D.html).

 A minimum MTU size of 1150 is required.
-Microsoft recommends setting the MTU to 1300 in the Uplink Network Profile.
+Per Microsoft’s official documentation, for Azure VMware Solution connected via VPN, it is recommended to set the Uplink Network Profile MTU to 1350 to account for IPSec overhead.
+While an MTU of 1300 is a safe default, 1350 MTU will work in most cases.

+Verify your MTU setting using an MTU tool to ensure optimal configuration.

 ![VMware HCX over VPN](./images/hcx-vpn.png)